mnemnion/orb/doc/md/notes/compiler.md

 ```
 #### get latest module code_id

-When I get some documentation I can join this against the ``code`` table and
+The better way to do this is with a join against the code table, but let's
-retrieve the code itself, directly.
+get things working first.

 ```sql
 SELECT